FredKSchott/snowpack/www/_template/reference/configuration.md

 **Type**: `string`
 **Default**: `"build"`

-TODO: copy edits

-- The local directory that we output your final build to.
+The local directory that we output your final build to.

 ### buildOptions.baseUrl